aspose-total/Aspose.Total-Products/total/en/net/conversion/dotx-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOTX to SXC or Online App" h2="Export DOTX to SXC via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily add powerful document processing features to their applications.
+With Aspose.Total for .NET, developers can easily include DOTX to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.

+The first step is to use Aspose.Words for .NET to export DOTX to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, convert and print Word documents without using Microsoft Word.
+It supports a wide range of document formats, including DOC, DOCX, DOT, DOTX, RTF, HTML, OpenDocument, PDF, XPS, EPUB and other popular formats.
+With Aspose.Words for .NET, developers can easily export DOTX to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to SXC.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets without using Microsoft Excel.
+It supports a wide range of spreadsheet formats, including XLS, XLSX, XLSB, XLSM, CSV, HTML, ODS, PDF, XPS and other popular formats.
+With Aspose.Cells for .NET, developers can easily convert HTML to SXC with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOTX to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOTX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to SXC.
+In conclusion, Aspose.Total for .NET makes it easy for developers to include DOTX to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+By using Aspose.Words for .NET to export DOTX to HTML and Aspose.Cells for .NET to convert HTML to SXC, developers can quickly and easily add powerful document processing features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}